Skip Navigation

 UCAS code: Q140

-The English language constantly evolves with words like gaslighting, permacrisis and single-use all recently shortlisted for word of the year.
-Explore its different forms, history and effective communication.
-Become a specialist in the structure and sounds of this enigmatic language.
+The English language constantly evolves, with words like gaslighting, permacrisis and influencer all recently shortlisted for word of the year.
+Explore its different forms, its history and how to communicate effectively.
+Become a specialist in the structure, application and linguistic analysis of this global language.

 Overview